dludemann/test/content/tinder/best-first-text-tinder.md

 You could even throw in&nbsp;extra cheesy&nbsp;pick-up lines, such as,&nbsp;“Did it hurt when you fell from heaven?”&nbsp; That way you can both laugh about it, and could be a fun story for later down the line.

-## <a href="https://active-chicken--16012961zx-cloudventzx-net.proxy.cloudcannon.com/tinder/best-first-text-tinder#is-it-weird-for-a-girl-to-text-first-on-tinder" target="_blank" rel="noopener"><strong>Is It Weird for a Girl to Text First on Tinder?</strong></a>
+## Is It Weird for a Girl to Text First on Tinder?

 The very simple answer to this question is: no!
 It isn’t at all weird for a girl to text first on Tinder.